GLOBAL LEADERSHIP FORUM

 Senior-level Leader Cohorts

-GLF cohorts for senior-level leaders are typically for those in the second half of their career and/or those in senior leadership positions with significant experience in globally oriented social purpose work.
+GLF cohorts for senior-level leaders are typically for those in the mid-to-second half of their career and/or those in senior leadership positions with significant experience and responsibility in globally oriented social purpose work.

 We carefully build cohorts composed of leaders who have roughly similar levels of leadership maturity and experience.
 Factors that may help determine which cohort is the best fit could include: